Angela Merkel: German chancellor in times of crisis | DW | 16.09.2021

 "Angela Merkel will be remembered as a great European stateswoman," Francois Hollande says.
 "She kept the European Union together — despite the numerous crises we experienced," the former French president argues in the DW documentary Angela Merkel — Navigating a World in Crisis.

-Taking stock of the 16 years of Angela Merkel's chancellorship is by no means an easy task —which is why the DW documentary spoke to many who shared the international political stage with the chancellor over the past 16 years.
+Taking stock of the 16 years of Angela Merkel's chancellorship is by no means an easy task — which is why the DW documentary spoke with many who have shared the international political stage with the chancellor over the past 16 years.

 In lengthy interviews, numerous former heads of state and government from around the world, as well as international historians and journalists, gave exclusive insights into the Merkel era.
 The 87-minute documentary brings them together for the first time.
 What is striking is that despite political differences of opinion, the interviewees all pay respect to Merkel as a person and to her achievements.